sgruhier/foundation_rails_helper/README.md

 ### form_for

-Form_for wraps the standard rails form_for helper and adds a 'nice' class by default.
+Form_for wraps the standard rails form_for helper and adds a 'nice' and 'custom' class by default.

 ```erb
 <%= form_for @user do |f| %>